OCR-D/ocr-d.github.io/docker.md

 ## `/data` as volume

-The directory `/data` in the the container should be marked as a volume to allow processing host data in the container in a uniform way.
+The directory `/data` in the container should be marked as a volume to allow processing host data in the container in a uniform way.

 ## Example